Skip to content

 def on_train_end(trainer):

-"""Save the best model as an artifact at end of training."""
+"""Save the best model as an artifact and log final plots at the end of training."""

 _log_plots(trainer.validator.plots, step=trainer.epoch + 1)